Forza Bastia

 "Forza Bastia" is a 26-minute film documenting a UEFA Cup match between PSV Eindhoven and French club SC Bastia at the Furiani Stadium in 1978.
 Jacques Tati directed the piece at the request of friend Gilberto Trigano – the President of the Bastia club at that time.
-It was subsequently shelved and kept in storage until Tati's daughter Sophie Tatischeff eventually assembled the footage, which was released in 2002.
+It was subsequently shelved and kept in storage until Tati's daughter Sophie Tatischeff eventually assembled the footage, which was broadcast on French TV in 2000 and 2002.